infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_zone_auth.md

 # Zone Auth Data Source

-Use the `infoblox_zone_auth` data source to retrieve the following information for list of zones if any, which are managed by a NIOS server:
+Use the `infoblox_zone_auth` data source to retrieve the following information for Authoritative Zone if any, which are managed by a NIOS server:

 * `fqdn`: The name of this DNS zone.
 For a reverse zone, this is in “address/cidr” format.
 Example: `11.10.0.0/24`.
 For other zones, this is in FQDN format.
 Example: `demozone.com` This value can be in unicode format.
 * `view`: The name of the DNS view in which the zone resides.
 Example: `external`.